VUEngine/VUEngine-Plugins/entities/LowPowerEntity/readme.md

 USAGE
 -----

-Add the following to the PLUGINS variable in your project's `config.make` file to include this plugin:

-	vuengine/plugins/entities/LowPowerEntity

 Add `LOW_POWER_INDICATOR_LB` to your game's stages.

 The default position of the low power indicator is 16, 12 (top left corner), where x and y are the pixel position of the entity's center.
 It can be changed via `__LOW_POWER_ENTITY_X_POSITION`, `__LOW_POWER_ENTITY_Y_POSITION`, `__LOW_POWER_ENTITY_Z_POSITION` AND `__LOW_POWER_ENTITY_Z_DISPLACEMENT`.